 On the topic of sub-Saharan Africa, van Dijk found that the continent was largely framed as one of poverty, victims, hopelessness and illiteracy (with creepy witch doctors) and juxtaposed against our own modern and wealthy society (with, you know, real doctors).
 The power dynamics and imperial histories that underpinned contemporary global inequality and poverty seemed of little interest.
 The global wealth pie, as Dutch history seemed to have it, just happened to have unequal chunks and taste(s) a bit richer in the West.
-Whoever sliced the sweet thing in our advantage, and with what instruments, failed to make it into the books.
+Whoever sliced the sweet thing to our advantage, and with what instruments, failed to make it into the history books.

 It wasn’t like Dutch imperial history was ignored altogether.
 But the ways in which the overseas adventures and ‘native encounters’ of the past were selected and represented were just a bit ominous.
 Though already pretty outdated and charged at the time, terms like “negroes,” “bushmen” and “natives” were pretty common in the curricula.
-Worse, some books presented the resistance by those who were enslaved or colonized even in negative, disapproving terms.
-After critically analyzing the types of histories that teachers fed their classes, one of van Dijk’s conclusions was that “Dutch children are not trained to identify and challenge racist attitudes.”
+Worse, some books presented the resistance of those who were enslaved or colonized even in negative, disapproving terms.
+After critically analyzing the types of histories teachers fed their classes, one of van Dijk’s conclusions was that “Dutch children are not trained to identify and challenge racist attitudes.”

-Twenty years since, the country may have introduced a New Canon of Dutch history (2006), but children can still order Bush Negro customs online (until Serginho wrote a post about it), read how to dress up like a “n****bitch” in fashion magazines (until the rest of the world said this was not OK) and rest assured that at least 18% of their population will defend their annual Blackface tradition of Zwarte Piet (and fiercely so).
+Twenty years since the country may have introduced a New Canon of Dutch history (2006), young people can still order “Bush Negro” customs online (until Serginho Roosblad wrote about it), can read how to dress up like a “n****bitch” in fashion magazines (until the rest of the world said this was not OK) and rest assured that at least 18% of their population will defend their annual Blackface tradition of Zwarte Piet (and fiercely so).

 And so we did.
-We decided to direct it to Maria Reinders-Karg, who has worked as both former school teacher as well as an education specialist at NiNsee (the National Institute for the Study of Dutch Slavery History and its Legacy).
+We decided to direct it to Maria Reinders-Karg, who has worked as both a former school teacher as well as an education specialist at NiNsee (the National Institute for the Study of Dutch Slavery History and its Legacy).
 In a creative and inventive response to the government’s severe funding cuts for NiNsee, Maria recently founded the educational organization MiraKa.

-Particularly focused on primary and secondary schools, MiraKa offers class activities, lesson plans and participatory workshops that deal with those pages of Dutch heritage that may not inspire the utmost of national pride but deserve to be part of class dialogues.
+Particularly focused on primary and secondary schools, MiraKa offers class activities, lesson plans, and participatory workshops that deal with those pages of Dutch heritage that may not inspire the utmost of national pride but deserve to be part of class dialogues.

 But the stories of how the Netherlands built itself, where its glorious international adventures have taken it throughout the centuries, and whom it oppressed, enslaved and brutalized in the process deserve to be part of the staple.
-According to Maria, “it is important that the Dutch slavery history gets anchored in history curriculums the same way that the Second World War is,” so that it will become a ‘shared’ history, carried by all.
+According to Maria, “it is important that Dutch slavery history gets anchored in history curriculums the same way that the Second World War is,” so it will become a ‘shared’ history, carried by all.
 “In the Netherlands, we are all a product of this history,” she says.
 (Despite the fact that no other country handed over as many Jewish people as rapidly as the Netherlands, Dutch cooperation with the Nazis is often neglected in a simplified narrative of bad Germans versus good Dutch people.)

-MiraKa is one of the organizations that constructively, positively and pro-actively works towards making this legacy a shared one.
-For more information about MiraKa’s activities, programs, readings and heritage tours (for both children and adults), take a look at the website.
+MiraKa is one of the organizations that constructively, positively and proactively works towards making this legacy a shared one.
+For more information about MiraKa’s activities, programs, readings, and heritage tours (for both children and adults), take a look at the website.